 Travel time that exceeds the allowance will be charged at the service rate or as pre-production, whichever is less.

 We cannot be held responsible for any travel delays caused by external factors.
-Our advice is to book nearby accommodation when the risk of travel delays is a concern.
+Our advice is to book overnight accommodation for our crew nearby when the risk of travel delays is a concern.

 Travel costs, including but not limited to parking, congestion and local fees, train fare, taxis, and flights, are charged at cost in addition to our service rates, unless otherwise agreed.

-Mileage is charged at the standard HMRC allowable rate from our office (or provided accommodation) to the work location(s), unless otherwise agreed.
+Mileage is charged at the maximum HMRC allowable rate from our office (or provided accommodation) to the work location(s), unless otherwise agreed.

 Some productions will require overnight accommodation, which must be provided at a nearby Travelodge, Premier Inn or equivalent hotel, and will be charged for at cost.